 Performance is calculated by Coronation as at the last day of the month for a lump sum investment using Class P NAV prices with income distributions reinvested.
-Class A NAV prices were used for the period prior to the launch of Class P. All underlying price and distribution data is sourced from Morningstar.
+All underlying price and distribution data is sourced from Morningstar.
 Performance figures are quoted after the deduction of all costs (including manager fees and trading costs) incurred within the fund.
 Note that individual investor performance may differ as a result of the actual investment date, the date of reinvestment of distributions and dividend withholding tax, where applicable.
 Annualised performance figures represent the geometric average return earned by the fund over the given time period.
 Unannualised performance represents the total return earned by the fund over the given time period, expressed as a percentage.
 The peer group average is calculated as the average return of all the funds in the respective ASISA category (excluding Coronation Funds in that category).